+Travel insurance often covers various travel expenses when the unexpected occurs, but it doesn’t always cover medical evacuation.
 Medical flight transportation involves moving a patient from one healthcare facility to the next to receive a specific type of care.
-Emergency transportation services often occur when a traveler is in a foreign country and cannot obtain adequate care at a local facility.
-Patients typically use air ambulance services when they require transport over long distances.
+Emergency transportation services often occur when a traveler in a foreign country requires higher-quality care at another facility or in a different country.

 What Is Medical Evacuation Insurance Coverage?

-Why Medical Evacuation Coverage Is Important
+Why Is Medical Evacuation Coverage Important?

 Every traveler should consider medical evacuation insurance, especially if they will be in an area with limited medical resources.
 Some examples of candidates for medical evacuation coverage might include:

 - Families taking vacations or cruises outside their countries.